typeworld/typeworld/Lib/typeWorld/api/README.md

 ### uniqueID

 A machine-readable string that uniquely identifies this font within the publisher.
-It will be used to ask for un/installation of the font from the server in the `installFont` and `uninstallFont` commands.
+It will be used to ask for un/installation of the font from the server in the `installFonts` and `uninstallFonts` commands.
 Also, it will be used for the file name of the font on disk, together with the version string and the file extension.
 Together, they must not be longer than 255 characters and must not contain the following characters: / ? < > \ : * | ^

 __Required:__ True<br />
 __Type:__ Str<br />